Players Championship 2019: “It’s a freaking practice round.” 7 things you see and hear when following a Tiger Woods practice round

 Harold Varner III chimed in about his beloved Carolina Panthers quarterback Cam Newton.
 “Killa Cam is going to be healthy next year, gonna wreck the league.”
 As a fan of the 2015 NFL MVP, and a fan of the dumpster fire of a franchise in the New York Giants, I’m on board.
 Go Panthers.

-nut job Mad Scientist
+Bryson, the nut job Mad Scientist

 I mean this in the nicest way possible: the guy is insane.
 He’s got more contraptions and gadgets and guys with backpacks than anybody out here.
 And he’s insistent on knowing the spin rate after every shot.
 Not just shots he doesn’t like, not shots he loves, EVERY shot.
 It makes for some lively back and forth, like the conversation in the sixth fairway, where he came up 10 yards short but “had 96 spin rate, how is that possible?”
 Then hit the next one on the green with a similar spin rate and said “it had to be the wind before.”
 Whatever you say, bud.

 Bryson, the fun police

 First, he jokingly asked “Mr. Varner, could you please tuck your shirt in?” when HV3’s shirt was askew, which he explained was because it was too small.
 Then, at the par-4 sixth, where perhaps the largest and, um, most vocal crowd of the day was gathered, a few fans screamed “MASHED POTATOES” and “YABBA DABBA DO” after Tiger striped a 3-wood.
 DeChambeau’s response?
 “Guys, it’s a freaking practice round.”
 On one hand, he should expect this by now, as he’s played quite a few practice rounds and competitive rounds with Big Cat.
 On the other hand … preach Bryson, preach.